 - Women interested in reading about the birthing process might be let down – most of this book focuses on what happens up until that point.

 Finding a quality book about having multiples can be difficult, but it’s often a necessity since it’s an entirely different experience than having a single child.

-What to Do When You’re Having Two covers a variety of topics parents of multiples will want to know.
-It has tips on how to juggle breastfeeding two babies and how to stick to one sleep schedule.
+What to Do When You’re Having Two covers a variety of topics that parents of multiples will want to know.
+It provides tips on how to juggle breastfeeding two babies and how to stick to one sleep schedule.